 His research focuses on Regulated Network Industries, Information Society Law, and European State Aid Law.

-Prof. Juergen Kuehling is member of the Monopolies Commission since July 1st, 2016.
+Prof. Juergen Kuehling has been a member of the Monopolies Commission since July 1st, 2016 and elected chairman since September 2020.